tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/client-side-libraries.md

 ## What you will build {#what-you-will-build}

-In this chapter you will add some baseline styles for the WKND site and the Article Page Template.
+In this chapter you will add some baseline styles for the WKND site and the Article Page Template in an effort to bring the implementation closer to the [UI design mockups](assets/pages-templates/wknd-article-design.xd).
 You will use an advanced front-end workflow to integrate a webpack project into an AEM client library.

 >[!VIDEO](https://video.tv.adobe.com/v/30359/?quality=12)